South Africa's MTN fintech arm pushes into remittances, business payments

 To make payments easier for such business owners, MTN also launched what it says are cheaper-to-rent point-of-sale devices that merge payments and other added services like airtime purchases into one device.

-About 80 per cent of South Africa's population visit spaza shops daily, and the spaza industry is valued at about 178 billion rand ($9 billion), Roper said.
+About 80 per cent of South Africa's population visit spaza shops daily, and the spaza industry is valued at about 178 billion rand (US$9 billion), Roper said.

 The company also launched funeral insurance that allows customers to take out cover for either six months or 12 months with just one payment, instead of monthly debit orders until you die.